Volograms/vol_libs/README.md

 ### Example Programs

+* Examples are *code example* for how you might invoke the libraries in your projects to render volograms.
+* See the table below for what each example is and how to use it.
+* For a visual output example try *vol_geom_av_opengl* to load a Vologram you have captured with Volu and exported to the desktop.

-* To build optional example programs (requires GLFW3) with Clang, and run the simplest example:
+To build optional example programs (requires GLFW3) with Clang:

 ```
 make example_programs
 cd examples/
-./get_images.bin ../samples/counter.mp4
+`./vol_geom_av_opengl.bin PATH_TO_MY/header.vols PATH_TO_MY/sequence_0.vols PATH_TO_MY/texture_2048_h264.mp4`
 ```
-* See included `examples/` folder for code examples, and `Makefile` for how they are linked against FFmpeg libraries.

 | Example            | Description                                                                                                                                                                           | Parameters                                                                                                                                                                                                                                                                            |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |